AT&T

 MediumRationale:

 AT&T signed an open letter endorsing the Equality Act, a contentious proposal to amend the 1964 Civil Rights Act by adding sexual orientation and so-called gender identity as protected categories.
 The legislation would, among other implications, grant biological men access to women-only spaces such as sports teams and public restrooms, and compel healthcare providers to deliver sex-denying healthcare (1).
 AT&T also opposed various state legislature’s efforts to secure their elections with voting integrity bills (2).
-AT&T opposed the Florida Parental Rights in Education Act, which would prohibit teaching gender identity and sexual orientation to kids in K-3rd grade (3).
+The company opposed the Florida Parental Rights in Education Act, which would prohibit teaching gender identity and sexual orientation to kids in K-3rd grade (3).
 Former AT&T CEO Randall Stephenson is a member of the Business Roundtable and signed its 2019 Statement on the Purpose of a Corporation, which promotes stakeholder capitalism over traditional obligations to shareholders (4)(5).
 AT&T opposed various state and local legislation intended to protect parental rights, girls’ sports, bathroom facilities, and gendered spaces (6)(7).
 The company opposed legislation in Iowa intended to protect parental rights, girls’ sports, bathroom facilities, and gendered spaces (8).
 AT&T had a long history of using its reputation to promote divisive causes.
 However, in March 2025, the company pledged to no longer have a DEI Officer, stop filling out the so-called Corporate Equality Index, focus on growing its small business supplier base, and ensure strategy will focus only on what grows the business (9).

 Criteria: